StarRocks/starrocks/docs/docusaurus/README.md

   >
   > Run the script from the `docusaurus` directory

-### Make an optimized build with both English and Chinese kanguages
+### Make an optimized build with both English and Chinese languages

 It is important to do a full build so that you can see the effect of switching languages and make sure that the nav is good for both English